sveltejs/kit/documentation/docs/20-core-concepts/20-load.md

 }
 ```

-Cookies will only be passed through the provided `fetch` function if the target host is the same as the SvelteKit application or a more specific subdomain of it.
+By default (`credentials: 'same-origin'`), cookies will only be passed through the provided `fetch` function if the target host is the same as the SvelteKit application or a more specific subdomain of it.

 For example, if SvelteKit is serving my.domain.com:
 -        domain.com WILL NOT receive cookies
 -     my.domain.com WILL receive cookies
 -    api.domain.dom WILL NOT receive cookies
 - sub.my.domain.com WILL receive cookies

+If you want cookies to always be passed through to `fetch`, you can set `credentials: 'include'`.
+For example, this is necessary if you have a setup where my.domain.com makes requests to api.domain.com.

 > When setting cookies, be aware of the `path` property.
 By default, the `path` of a cookie is the current pathname.
 If you for example set a cookie at page `admin/user`, the cookie will only be available within the `admin` pages by default.
 In most cases you likely want to set `path` to `'/'` to make the cookie available throughout your app.